-Tusculum guard Kendall Patterson has been named the Applebee's Male Student-Athlete of the Month for December.
+Tusculum University guard Tariq Jenkins has been named the Applebee's Student-Athlete of the Month for December.

-The Tusculum College Student-Athlete of the Month Award is sponsored by Applebee's Neighborhood Grill & Bar of Greeneville.
-The Applebee's Student-Athlete of the Month Award honors one male and one female student-athlete each month from an in-season sport during the 2016-2017 academic year, recognizing their hard work, effort and performance.
+The Tusculum Student-Athlete of the Month Award is sponsored by Applebee's Neighborhood Grill & Bar of Greeneville.
+The Applebee's Student-Athlete of the Month Award honors one male and one female student-athlete each month from an in-season sport during the 2019-2020 academic year, recognizing their hard work, effort and performance.